ShivaRamezani/process-create-destruct/README.md

-# process-create-destruct
+# process-creation-hierarchy

-Process creation and destruction
+Objective:

-To use the program:
+To simulate process creation and destruction when implemented with linked lists.

-Enter parameters
+Specification:
-Create a new child process
+The program creates/destroys child processes based on choosing from a menu of choices, where each choice calls the appropriate procedure, where the choices are:
-Destroy all descendants of a process
+1) Enter parameters
-Quit program and free memory
+2) Create a new child process
-Enter selection
+3) Destroy all descendants of a process
-Then quits the program!
+4) Quit program and free memory